trawick/ct-httpd/src/proto1/README.md

 The base SCT directory is configured with the CTSCTStorage directive, and the certificate-specific directory name is the lower-case hex encoding of the SHA-256 hash of the DER form of the server leaf certificate.
 This directory will contain SCTs received from configured logs, as well as any SCTs stored by the administrator.

+The number of SCTs sent in the ServerHello (i.e., not including those in a certificate extension or stapled OCSP response) can be limited by the CTServerHelloSCTLimit direcive.

 Server processing overview
 ==========================